rafaelalmeidatk/nextjs-forum/README.md

 Notice the `dev:` prefix in the command.
 Discord limits how many times you can register commands with their API, but by registering the command in a specific server you can do this as many times as you want.
 You need the `DEV_GUILD_ID` env var set to use this command

-## Creating the database
+## Creating the database (WIP)

-This project uses PlanetScale as the DB provider, you can create a free account at https://planetscale.com.
-To create the database, follow these steps:

-1. Create a new database in your dashboard
-2. Click on the "Get connection strings" button
-3. Add a name to this password and set the Role to `Read/write`
-4. Click on Create Password, the next screen should give you the `DATABASE_URL` env var to be copied to the `.env` file of both `web` and `bot` projects
+This project uses PostgreSQL for the database, set the `DATABASE_URL` env var with the connection string

 ### Running migrations

-To run migrations you need a password with the `Admin` role, follow the previous steps to create one.
-Add the generated database URL to the `packages/db/.env` file and run this command:
+Add the database connection string to the `packages/db/.env` file and run this command:

 ```sh
 pnpm migrate